dolph/cv/README.md

 ## IBM (2017 &mdash; present)

 At [IBM](https://www.ibm.com/), I worked on a team responsible for developing and managing technical content on [developer.ibm.com](https://developer.ibm.com/) such as tutorials, articles, and code patterns covering topics such as IBM Watson and IBM Cloud.
-A code pattern is a open source example demonstrating how developers can leverage specific IBM services in their own projects, and are presented by developer advocates in labs, workshops, and presentations.
+A code pattern is an open source example demonstrating how developers can leverage specific IBM services in their projects and are presented by developer advocates in labs, workshops, and presentations.

-Several of my accomplishments with IBM Developer focus on allowing a small team of developer advocates to scalably build, deliver, and maintain thousands of pieces of technical content spread across hundreds of git repositories, primarily by building automation and tests.
+Several of my accomplishments with IBM Developer focus on allowing a small team of developer advocates to build, deliver, and maintain thousands of pieces of technical content spread across hundreds of git repositories in a scalable manner.
 For example:

 * automatically identifying and updating broken and outdated links,
 * building a tool to interactively validate Markdown frontmatter in YAML (using JSON Schema),